‘Swing Time’, Part One, Chapter 2

 MICKEY

-Thank you.
-Thank you so much!
+Thank you!
+Thank you so much, everyone!

 JUDY

-Big hand for Paul Whiteman!
+(cheers) Big hand for Paul Whiteman and his fabulous orchestra!

 BETSEY